torsor-io/yaw/README.md

 ## Why `yaw`?

-Current quantum programming languages identify computation with circuit diagrams, essentially assembly in braket notation.
+Most quantum  languages identify computation with circuit diagrams, which is basically assembly in braket notation.
 This creates three fundamental problems:

 1. **Hardware lock-in**: Circuit-level code is tied to specific qubit topologies, gate sets and hardware